Energy policy of India: Electric vehicles

 The retail prices of petrol and diesel are high in India to make electricity driven vehicles more economical as more and more electricity is generated from solar energy in near future without appreciable environmental effects.
 During the year 2018, many IPPs offered to sell solar power below 3.00 Rs/kWh to feed into the high voltage grid.
 This price is far below the affordable retail electricity tariff for the solar power to replace petrol and diesel use in transport sector.

-The retail price of diesel is 53.00 Rs/liter in 2012-13.
-The affordable electricity retail price (860 kcal/kWh at 75% input electricity to shaft power conversion efficiency) to replace diesel (lower heating value 8572 kcal/liter at 40% fuel energy to crankshaft conversion efficiency) is up to 9.97 Rs/kWh.
-The retail price of petrol is 75.00 Rs/liter in 2012-13.
-The affordable electricity retail price (860 kcal/kWh at 75% input electricity to shaft power conversion efficiency) to replace petrol (lower heating value 7693 kcal/liter at 33% fuel energy to crankshaft conversion efficiency) is up to 19.06 Rs/kWh.
-In 2012-13, India consumed 15.744 million tons of petrol and 69.179 million tons of diesel which are mainly produced from imported crude oil at huge foreign exchange outgo.
+The retail price of diesel is 101.00 Rs/liter in 2021–22, and the retail price of petrol was 110.00 ₹/liter.
+The affordable electricity retail price (860 kcal/kWh at 75% input electricity to shaft power conversion efficiency) to replace diesel (lower heating value 8572 kcal/liter at 40% fuel energy to crankshaft conversion efficiency) is up to 19 ₹/Kwh.
+The affordable electricity retail price (860 kcal/kWh at 75% input electricity to shaft power conversion efficiency) to replace petrol (lower heating value 7693 kcal/liter at 33% fuel energy to crankshaft conversion efficiency) is up to 28 ₹/Kwh.
+In 2021-22, India consumed 30.849 million tons of petrol and 76.687 million tons of diesel which are mainly produced from imported crude oil at huge foreign exchange outgo.

 V2G is also feasible with electricity-driven vehicles for catering to the peak load in the electricity grid.
 Electricity-driven vehicles would become popular in the future when the energy storage / battery technology becomes more compact, lesser density, longer lasting, and maintenance-free.